 In spite of the positive arguments detailed above, it is also important to note that some research questions whether the focus on expansion of VET for addressing skill mismatches or shortages is a valid one.
 Authors such as Rathelot and van Rens (2017) suggest both that it is an expensive solution and may not be as effective as expected, given the reality that if wages do not reward certain skills, students will either choose not to pursue such skills, or will pursue the skills but seek employment in other, higher-paying occupations.
 Similarly, Mogstad Aspøy (2020) notes, with reference to a number of sources, that many scholars "question whether boosting the supply of skilled labour necessarily ensures that skills will be utilised, such as when it comes to its potential to change job content".
-Cedefop (2018) concurs that VET systems are not sufficient for responding to apparent skills shortages, and highlights the "critical" role of employers: shortages are smaller in countries where employers make greater commitments to "attracting and retaining talent" and where they offer "good-quality jobs", with adequate health and safety measures and "ethical practices".
-A long-term approach to hiring and managing staff is advised: including recruitment strategies that better target individuals "on the basis of their potential rather than on accumulated work experience" and employee induction training that allows for the improvement of workers' skills (Cedefop, 2018).
+Cedefop (2018) concurs that VET systems are not hired adult workers who did some non-formal or informal training during work hours significantly improved their skills since the start of their job; the figure for those with no training is sufficient for responding to apparent skills shortages, and highlights the "critical" role of employers: shortages are smaller in countries where employers make greater commitments to "attracting and retaining talent" and where they offer "good-quality jobs", with adequate health and safety measures and "ethical practices".

+A long-term approach to hiring and managing staff is advised: including recruitment strategies that better target individuals "on the basis of their potential rather than on accumulated work experience" and employee induction training that allows for the improvement of workers' skills (Cedefop, 2018)84.